11. The Village

 * * *

-In 1930, another of Mary Hawley’s gifts appeared: over on Main Street, just north of the flagpole, in the spot where the first Trinity Church once stood, Edmond Town Hall opened its doors.
-It became the home of what would be one of Newtown’s most enduring traditions: moving picture shows for the townspeople at bargain prices, projected in its new 560-seat theater.
+In 1930, another of Mary Hawley’s gifts appeared: over on Main Street, just north of the flagpole, in the spot where the first Trinity Church once stood, the brand-new town hall opened its doors.
+Edmond Town Hall was also home to what would become known as one of Newtown’s most enduring traditions: moving picture shows for the townspeople at bargain prices, projected in its new 560-seat theater.
 The tradition had started at the original town hall, with the silent pictures of Charlie Chaplin and Fatty Arbuckle; slapstick fare, accompanied by a live piano.
 But at Edmond Town Hall, the townspeople heard something entirely new: “talkies.”
 Films with spoken dialogue.

 * * *